RyanMullins/Geog461W.SP2014.Labs/Lab0/Handout/Lab0_Handout.md

     'font-family': Times;
 }

-/* ---- Defining the Style of a unique element ---- */
+/* ---- Defining the Style of a unique element (bad practice) ---- */

 #legend {
     'padding': 25px;